AntonyLeonard/RoadStatus/README.md

 # To Run Tests
-In Visual Studio, all test cases of Test project “TestRoadStatus” can be run by simply selecting Test->Run->All Tests from menu or pressing Ctrl + R + A. The outcome of all test results can be seen through Test Explorer in Visual Studio.
+In Visual Studio, all test cases of Test project “TestRoadStatus” can be run by simply selecting Test->Run->All Tests from menu.
+The outcome of all test results can be seen through Test Explorer in Visual Studio.

 <b>Please add your ApiId and ApiKey in config file of test project before running the tests.</b>